 Use Manual Focus

-If you want supremely fast autofocus speeds, you’ll need an insanely priced DSLR.
-Micro four thirds AF speeds are excellent for people shots and have been getting better with each generation.
+If you want breakneck autofocus speeds, you’ll need an insanely priced DSLR.
+Micro four-thirds AF speeds are excellent for people shots and have improved with each generation.

 However, at the budget end of the market, cars and motorbikes could give your camera’s autofocus system a run for its money.